 Your team must have been pretty good.
 Were you called into action much and did you make any crucial saves?

 “In the Section Semifinals against Arlington HS at their home, we were up 1-0 with about 10 minutes left.
-I made three saves about five minutes when they were pressuring us.
+I made three saves in about five minutes when they were pressuring us.
 They couldn’t find the equalizer and I think that motivated the team into closing out the game and going on to win that game and going on to win the Section final.
 In the season, I probably made between three and eight saves in a game.”

 You have played US Development Academy soccer and High School.
 What would you say are the differences?

 “I think the biggest difference is the pace of the game and the intensity of the training sessions.
-The pace in which the Academy games are played is much faster and it demands quick thinking and quick decision making.
+The pace at which the Academy games are played is much faster and it demands quick thinking and quick decision making.
 The training sessions for goalkeepers are also more intense at the Academy.
 You usually don’t have a goalkeeper coach at High School so it can be difficult at times to keep that high level of intensity when you are running your own sessions.

 Why did you make the decision to play High School soccer?